gopi487krishna/FITS_primary_header/README.md

 **writeToFile()** : It takes a filename as argument and writes the updated data into the file .
 This type of design has been used in order to prevent frequent writes that cause a performance lag.
 It writes the original file as it is but also accommodates the changes that you have made.
 This includes updating the value of a keyword, adding a new keyword-value ( card ) etc.

 **parseOnStringBuffer(file)** : As the name itself suggests parseOnStringBuffer parses the primary header of a fits file by copying the entire FITS data into memory and then calling the **parse** function.
 For smaller files this method is performance efficient but larger files can cause a lag and memory exhaustion.
+**Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.

 **parseOnStream(file)** : This function opens a stream for reading from the **file** and fetches the data in chunks of 80 bytes and provides it to the parse function that does the parsing.
-The 80 bytes are fetched until the
+The 80 bytes are fetched until the parse reports the END keyword or the file reading is complete ( which means the header is corrupted ).

+**Return Value:** A boolean that indicates if all the keywords and values could be successfully parsed.